FAC7/READMEs/week8/json-web-tokens/README.md

   //return res.end(restricted);
 }
 ```
 A lot goes on in this function.
 We're going to go into two levels of further functions called from this function and then come back to it later, so pay attention.
-Firstly, this function runs the generateAndStoreToken function, which returns a JWT token but does a lot besides:
+Firstly, this function runs the generateAndStoreToken function:

 #### 4. generateAndStoreToken (part #1)
 ```javascript